MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**Custom Duty Component Code**|Specifies the custom duty component code.|
     |**GST Opening Account**|Specifies the account which will be used for opening transaction of GST.|

-## To set up GST in purchase and payable setup
+## To set up GST on purchase and payable setup
 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **Purchase & Payable Setup**, and then choose the related link.
 2. Enter exemption's start and end date for reverse charge for unregistered vendor in **RCM Exempt Start Date (Unreg)** and **RCM Exempt End Date (Unreg)**

-## To set up GST in source code setup
+## To set up GST on source code setup

 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **Source Code Setup**, and then choose the related link.
 2. Fill in source codes for different types of GST transactions.
 For **Credit Adjustment Journal**, **Settlement**, **Distribution**, **Liability Adjustment**, **Adjustment Journal**.

-## To set up GST in masters
+## To set up GST on masters

 Below is the list of masters requiring setup of GST